-Associate of Arts Credit Hours Required: 60
+Associate of Arts ∞

 The Associate of Arts degree requires completion of 60 credit hours.
 This degree is designed to enable a student to transfer to a baccalaureate-granting institution.
 Students following this degree program will complete university-parallel requirements in general education that will fulfill all lower division general education requirements at the Arizona universities.
-The AA degree will allow students with declared majors to fulfill their lower division major requirements at Yavapai College and is also appropriate for the liberal arts major and the transfer-oriented student who is undecided about either major area of study or the transfer institution.